OZI-Project/docs/api/standards.rst

 =============

 This document contains the standards for the OZI Python packaging for Meson API.
-This is a work in progress as a part of Pre-alpha development
+This is a work in progress as a part of Pre-alpha development.

 * TODO: add default ``@script_source@`` to OZI
 * TODO: check unicodedata2==14.0.0 on Python 3.9 and 3.10
 (currently supported versions are using a mix of :py:obj:`unicodedata.unidata_version` 13.0.0 and 14.0.0)
 * TODO: lint check ``import unicodedata2 as unicodedata``

 .. index::